-Exceptionally, if some fiscal benefits cannot be taken into account in the assessment of the actual taxes and social contributions paid on social benefits (this happen for few countries), then the value of net benefits should be complemented by the residual value of the fiscal benefit.
+Exceptionally, if some fiscal benefits cannot be taken into account in the assessment of the actual taxes and social contributions paid on social benefits (this only happens for a few countries), then the value of net benefits should be complemented by the residual value of the fiscal benefit.
 In this case the formula above becomes:

 Net social benefits = gross social benefits * (1 – AITR – AISCR) + residual fiscal benefits

-The European System of National and Regional Accounts (ESA 2010) replaced ESA 1995.
+The European system of national and regional accounts (ESA 2010) replaced ESA 1995.
 This change had consequences in relation to ESSPROS results which were indirectly affected by the implementation of ESA 2010.
-The revision of ESSPROS data to take into account the new national accounts methodology took place for a large majority of EU Member States during the collection of data for the 2013 reference period.
+The revision of ESSPROS data to take into account the current national accounts methodology took place for a large majority of EU Member States during the collection of data for the 2013 reference period.

 The organisation and financing of social protection systems is the responsibility of each of the EU Member States.
-The model used in each Member State is therefore somewhat different, while the EU plays a coordinating role to ensure that people who move across borders continue to receive adequate protection.
+The model used in each Member State is therefore somewhat different.
+The EU plays a coordinating role to ensure that people who move across borders continue to receive adequate protection.
 The EU seeks to promote actions among the Member States to combat poverty and social exclusion, and to reform social protection systems on the basis of policy exchanges and mutual learning.
-This policy is known as the social protection and social inclusion process — it underpins the Europe 2020 strategy and will play an important role as the EU seeks to become a smart, sustainable and inclusive economy.
-The Europe 2020 strategy sets targets (among others) to lift at least 20 million people out of the risk of poverty and social exclusion and to increase employment of the population aged 20-64 to 75 %.
-The European Commission provides support to help reach these targets through flagship initiatives, including the European platform against poverty and social exclusion and the New skills agenda for Europe.
-Furthermore the European Commission provides guidance to Member States to modernise their welfare systems through the social investment package.
+This policy is known as the social protection and social inclusion process.
+The European Commission provides guidance to Member States to modernise their welfare systems through the social investment package.

-The European pillar of social rights sets out a number of key principles and rights to support fair and well-functioning labour markets and welfare systems; it forms part of the policy developments related to a deeper and fairer economic and monetary union (1 of 10 European Commission priorities for the period 2015-2019).
+The European pillar of social rights sets out 20 key principles and rights to support fair and well-functioning labour markets and welfare systems.
+This forms part of the policy developments related to an economy that works for people, one of the European Commission priorities for the period 2019–2024.
 The pillar contains three main categories for action, one of which concerns social protection and inclusion.